List of Hocus Pocus characters: Izzy

-Izzy (Belissa Escobedo) is one of Becca's friends alongside Cassie Traske.
+Izzy (portrayed by Belissa Escobedo) is one of Becca's friends alongside Cassie Traske.
 She is a 15 year old teenage girl who, while performing a birthday ritual with her best friend Becca ends up resurrecting the Sanderson sisters after 29 years.

 In the film, Izzy and Becca visit a magic shop run by Gilbert, who gives Becca a candle for her sixteenth birthday.
 The girls light the candle and discover that it is another Black Flame Candle, which brings back the Sanderson Sisters once again.
 The girls outwit the sisters in a local Walgreens and escape to the magic shop.
 They learn here that Gilbert tricked them into reviving the witches, having seen them on Halloween in 1993 and been taught how to make the candle by Book, the sisters' magical grimoire.

 Izzy and Becca team up with their estranged friend Cassie Traske, who is a descendant of Reverend Traske, the man who banished Winifred Sanderson in 1653.
 Together, they try to stop the sisters from casting the Magicae Maxima spell.
 This spell would make them all-powerful and immortal.

 Izzy is a brave and loyal friend who is willing to risk her life to save Becca and Salem from the witches.
 She also has a witty sense of humor and a knack for the occult, as seen when she convinces Becca to try and use the Angelica leaves to break Winifred's curse.

 Cassie Traske

-Cassie Traske (Lilia Buckingham) is a teenager in high school in Salem, Massachusetts, alongside her friends, Becca, Izzy and her boyfriend Mike.
+Cassie Traske (portrayed by Lilia Buckingham) is a teenager in high school in Salem, Massachusetts, alongside her friends, Becca, Izzy and her boyfriend Mike.